 The VLBA RSRO Program

 The VLBA Resident Shared Risk Observing (RSRO) program provides users with early access to new capabilities in exchange for a period of residency in Socorro to help commission those capabilities.
-Users are invited to propose areas in which they would be willing to contribute two months or more (subject to negotiation) of concentrated development activity while resident at the Domenici Science Operations Center in Socorro.
-Several such developments, either currently underway or proposed, are listed below, but proposals for any area of user interest are welcome.
+Proposals for any area of user interest are welcome; several desirable developments are listed below.
 Details of participation in the VLBA RSRO program are provided in a following section.

 Suggested RSRO Studies

 Rapid response capability.
 Dynamically scheduling the VLBA in response to a trigger should allow observing to begin within 5 to 10 minutes, in opportune situations.
-This RSRO program would entail setting up software infrastructure and operations procedures for automated preemption of ongoing array activity, subject to prioritization constraints.
+Establishing a general rapid-response capability that would cover all conceivable cases is not considered feasible, so this RSRO program would allow the definition of triggers and responses suitable to a specific case of interest to the proposing user group.
+The work required would include setting up software infrastructure and operations procedures for automated preemption of ongoing array activity, subject to prioritization constraints.

 Participation in the VLBA RSRO Program

-The primary requirement of the RSRO program is that there be at least one expert from each participating group in residence in Socorro.
-These experts must be able to contribute effectively to commissioning while incurring as little overhead from VLBA staff as possible.
-It is expected that NRAO will be able to provide accommodation in the NRAO Guest House for participants in the RSRO program, subject to availability.
+The primary requirement of the RSRO program is that there be at least one expert from each participating group will to reside in Socorro and to contribute to commissioning, while incurring as little overhead from VLBA staff as possible.
+Limited support for accommodation in the

 Acceptance of RSRO proposals will be based on both the outcome of the time allocation process and a review by NRAO staff to assess how the proposed capability and associated commissioning activities fit with VLBA priorities.

-One week of resident commissioning effort will be required for every 20 hours of VLBA time awarded to an RSRO project.
-Residency must be at least 2 months, which is considered the minimum time useful to become familiar with technical aspects of the VLBA and begin to contribute effectively.
-In exceptional circumstances, NRAO is prepared to consider proposals for dividing this into shorter visits, subject to negotiation.
+In general, one week of resident commissioning effort is expected for every 20 hours of VLBA time awarded to an RSRO project, subject to negotiation.
+Ideally, residency should be at least 2 months, which is the minimum time useful to become familiar with technical aspects of the VLBA and to contribute effectively to commissioning.
 The period(s) of residency should in general occur in advance of the observing time awarded in order to commission the requested capabilities.

-It should be noted that having a member of the NRAO staff as a collaborator on an RSRO proposal will not satisfy the residency requirement.
-Furthermore, graduate students will in general not satisfy the residency requirement, although there may be exceptional cases.
+It is possible for a member of the NRAO scientific staff to satisfy the residency requirement on an RSRO proposal.
+NRAO staff considering providing the residency requirement for an RSRO proposal should consult with their supervisor for further information.
+Graduate students will, in general, not satisfy the residency requirement, although there may be exceptional cases.
 Graduate students will be allowed to accompany their advisors as long as the advisor takes primary responsibility for managing the student's efforts.
 Resident personnel will work under NRAO management in order to optimize the overall commissioning effort.
 A set of deliverables will be agreed upon in advance of the start of the residency.